hassansin/hassansin.github.io/_posts/2017-06-06-remote-debugging-kubernetes-app-with-xdebug-and-ngrok.md

 php -c /usr/local/etc/php/ -S 0.0.0.0:80 -t public public/index.php
 {% endhighlight %}

-It might also be possible to change these settings using `ini_set()` from within code, but I didn't try if that works.
+We can also change these settings using `ini_set()` from within code, but I didn't try if that works.

 Now start debugging and if you have enabled remote logging, you'll see logs like following: